Codes & Standards - Subscribe

 This Standard does not cover fire protection for nuclear power plants, which is covered by CSA N293.

-Note: See Clause A.1 for further clarification on what facilities are covered under this Standard.
+Note: See Annex A for further clarification on what facilities are covered under this Standard.

 Notes accompanying clauses do not include requirements or alternative requirements; the purpose of a note accompanying a clause is to separate from the text explanatory or informative material.